pg-prob-sem/pg-prob-sem.github.io/pages/faq.md

 permalink           : "/faq/"
 ---

-## Zoom
+## MS Teams

-All of our talks will be broadcast using Zoom.
+All of our talks will be broadcast using MS Teams.
 To join these talks please use the link below.

 [Link to Join Zoom Talk](https://bath-ac-uk.zoom.us/j/92521129299?pwd=WFV1YnhuOEY5Q3lFaHRIM3RjUkcyUT09)